zkrising/Tachi/docs/docs/user/rules.md

 	stupid.)
 	- Not liking another community member.

 ## You are only allowed one account.

-Do not make multiple accounts, we track account IPs and it let's us know.
-This is to keep the leaderboards fair and avoid one player from taking multiple spaces.
+Do not make multiple accounts, we track account IPs and it lets us know.
+This is to keep the leaderboards fair and avoid one player from taking up multiple spaces.

 ## Do not set NSFW artwork as your avatar or banner.